 Here are some popular companion plants to deter deer.
 They hate or don’t like any of those:

 - Mint: Deers hate mint and will steer clear of it.
-Simply plant some mint close to your tomatoes and will keep both deers and squirrels away.
+Simply plant some mint close to your tomatoes and will keep both deer and squirrels away.

 - Rosemary or sage leaves are both effective at deterring deer from eating your tomato plants, but if you want something even more powerful than either of these two options try dill!
 The pungent smell will keep deer away from your tomatoes.